-The University invests capital on behalf of a religious entity that shares the University's Catholic ministry and educational missions.
-Accordingly, the University reports an equal asset and liability in the statements of financial position representing the fair value of investments managed on behalf of the entity.
+For the fiscal year ended June 30, 2023, the University invested capital on behalf of a religious entity that shares the University's Catholic ministry and educational missions, reporting an equal asset and liability in the statements of financial position of \$5.0 million.
+The religious entity terminated this arrangement and withdrew the investment as of May 28, 2024.